Daisuke Miyazaki (filmmaker)

 Daisuke Miyazaki (宮崎大祐, Miyazaki Daisuke) is a Japanese film director and screenwriter.

 Birth, education and career

 Miyazaki was born in 1980 in Yokohama, Japan.
 He began making films while attending Waseda University in Shinjuku, Tokyo.
 In 2004, his thesis film The 10th Room won the Grand Prix Award at New York University's KUT Film Festival in Japan.

+Miyazaki directed the April 2025 film V. Maria, which follows Maria (played by model Hina Kikuchi) as she discovers the world of visual kei following the death of her mother.
+Sugizo served as composer, and his compositions for the film feature his Luna Sea bandmate Shinya on drums and Nemophila bassist Haraguchi-san.
+Haraguchi-san also appears in the film, as do the instrumentalists from BugLug and Arlequin's bassist Shohei.